conventional-commits/conventionalcommits.org/content/next/index.fi.md

 1. Jos se sisällytetään tyyppi/laajuus etuliitteessä, rikkovat muutokset PITÄÄ ilmaista `!` heti `:` jälkeen.
 Jos `!` käytetään, `BREAKING CHANGE:` SAA jättää pois alatunnisteosiosta, ja muutoksen kuvausta PITÄÄ käyttää kuvailemaan rikkovaa muutosta.
-1. Types other than `feat` and `fix` MAY be used in your commit messages, e.g., _docs: updated ref docs._
+1. Muitakin tyyppeja kuin `feat` ja `fix` SAA käyttää muutosviesteissä, esim., _docs: updated ref docs._
 1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
 1. BREAKING-CHANGE MUST be synonymous with BREAKING CHANGE, when used as a token in a footer.